Elix96J/Avionic_Main_Fuel_Pump_Simulation_and_Fault-Diagnosis_Benchmark/README.md

 - MATLAB with Simulink
 - Simscape and Simscape Fluids toolboxes (and any additional toolboxes required by the model)
-- Sufficient RAM and disk space to store the generated CSV files
+- Sufficient RAM and disk space (around 12 GB) to store the generated CSV files

 The model was developed within MATLAB R2025a version.
 ---